 Clean – Hot

 Clean and simple is definitely hot.
-That doesn’t mean that you have to go quite as stark as this Calvin Klein video ad, to that you can’t have multiple points of interest in your frame.
+That doesn’t mean that you have to go quite as stark as this Calvin Klein video ad so that you can’t have multiple points of interest in your frame.
 Clean and simple means being deliberate with what is in your frame, and what isn’t!
-It means making it very plain what the subject of your ad is, and where you want the viewers attention to be.
+It means making it very plain what the subject of your ad is, and where you want the viewer’s attention to be.
 Avoid visual clutter and keep your video sleek.

 No Product Placement – Not

 Making your audience work to figure out what your ad is for is a massive no, definitely not hot.
 Take this example (sorry to the brand!) where other than the slightly out-of-focus brand name in the background, we have no clear product or promotion on offer.
 It’s just a nice picture of some chicken kebabs.
 I love a chicken kebab, don’t get me wrong.
 But if you’re going to commit ad spend, make sure it’s very clear to your viewers what you are promoting, without them having to read the description.

 Text Overlays – Hot

 Text overlays are hot.
 This isn’t so much driven by aesthetics, but more the fact that you can’t bet on your viewer having their audio turned up!
 This means that voiceovers alone are a risk, and make text overlays of at least the salient information quite useful.
 Full subtitles are probably overkill on a 15-20 second video advert, but well-designed text can definitely enhance the performance of your ad.

 Cut-off text or imagery is a massive turn-off, definitely not hot.
 I haven’t cropped the top or bottom of this example at all, this is what it looked like in my feed.
 Apart from obscuring the actual message of the ad, it looks unprofessional and reflects badly on the brand.
 There are clear guidelines on sizing for different platforms all over the internet, so do a quick search to figure out what aspect ratio your video should be.